Sequal32/yourcontrols/Readme.md

     <img src="assets/app.png">
 </details>

+## Known bugs
+* The number of connections show on the server may be inaccurate
+* The client will still show connected to the server after the server closes - circumvented by connection timeout defined in the config.json
+* Not all switchable switches are currently synchronized due to the current state of SimConnect

 ## Remarks
-* Not all switchable switches are currently syncronized due to the current state of SimConnect
-* The `.dat` files can be freely modified, but they must match a specification otherwise the application will not work correctly.
+* The `.dat` files can be freely modified, but they must match a certain specification otherwise the application will not work correctly.
 * The code's architecture is loosely defined, so looking at the code may prove challenging.